Flora Lamson Hewlett Chair and Professor of Cell and Developmental BiologyLab Homepage: http://mcb.berkeley.edu/labs/heald/

 Size Control.
 Size varies widely in biology at many levels: the animal, the cells that make up the animal, and the contents of the cells, but we don’t understand how scaling occurs so that everything fits and functions properly.
 Correct organelle size is crucial for cell function, architecture, and division, but the control systems that a cell uses to regulate the size of its organelles are virtually unknown.
 Macromolecular cellular assemblies like the ribosome or nuclear pore self assemble from a fixed number of subunits and do not vary in size.
 In contrast, many complex organelles adjust in size to suit a particular cellular environment.
 Loss of certain tumor suppressors, or overexpression of oncogenes such as myc can result in an increase in cell and nuclear size.
 Although size-related cell morphology changes are characteristic of cancer pathology and used diagnostically, the precise nature of these changes and their underlying molecular mechanisms are poorly understood.

 Xenopus frogs offer two physiological contexts in which we can investigate organelle size control.
 First, we can compare Xenopus laevis to the smaller, related species Xenopus tropicalis, which lays smaller eggs and has proportionally smaller cells throughout development.
 Second, we can compare different stages of Xenopus laevis embryogenesis, as the ~1 millimeter diameter egg rapidly cleaves to form smaller blastomeres.
 A unique aspect of our approach has been to prepare cytoplasmic extracts from eggs and embryos that recapitulate organelle scaling in vitro, which we can use to identify molecular differences that underlie size changes.
-Together with the laboratory of Dan Fletcher, we are building synthetic cells of defined sizes by encapsulating Xenopus cytoplasm inside droplets and unilamellar vesicles.
+Together with the laboratory of Dan Fletcher, we have engineered synthetic cells of defined sizes and lipid composition by encapsulating Xenopus cytoplasm inside droplets.

 Figure 2.
 In vitro scaling systems.
 A. Xenopus laevis (left) and Xenopus tropicalis (right) egg extracts generate different sized nuclei and mitotic spindles in vitro.
 (B) Extracts can be prepared from embryos at the 4 cell (left) or 4000 cell (right) embryos that form different-sized spindles in vitro.
 (C) Spindle assembly reactions can be performed inside different-sized droplets of cytoplasm in oil.